kwong0419/week-5.2-python-pratice/readme.md

 1. Python script that accomplishes all the above requirements

 Good luck, and don't hesitate to ask for clarification on any part of the assignment!

+## Environment Setup

+If you don't remember how to setup your Virtual Workspace you can refer to the [Python Workspace Setup](https://github.com/jdrichards-pursuit/python-virtual-environment-setup)